sevenval/flat-docs/cookbook/test-templates.md

 </assert>
 ```

-The `json` mode ensures that both, wanted and actual results, are valid JSON.
+The `json` mode ensures that both wanted and actual results are valid JSON.
 The comparison is independent of the JSON formatting.
 This allows us the have the golden file pretty printed:

 ```json
 {